lanl/Nautilus/doc/sphinx/src/concepts.rst

 .. _`International Union of Pure and Applied Chemistry`: https://iupac.org

 Fortunately, the distinctions between these regional variations is only in the spelling of a few elements.
 By default, Nautilus will use the IUPAC standard spelling.
-Some features of Nautilus do provide the option to specifically request the spelling according to one of the regional standards.
+Some features of Nautilus provide the option to specifically request the spelling according to one of the regional standards.

 IUPAC also defines the "systematic name" for elements that do not yet have an official IUPAC name.